-For successful completion of this program students will be required to complete one major assignment per unit, 3 design briefs and participate in all practical sessions.
+For successful completion of this program students will be required to complete one major assignment per unit and participate in all practical sessions including the Food Van/ Café.

 Food Safari includes one double practical and three theory sessions per week.